 Joele is the founder and managing partner of Joele Frank, Wilkinson Brimmer Katcher.
 Founded in 2000, the firm has ranked #1 in M&A since 2013.
 Among her many professional accolades, Joele has been named to PRWeek’s Hall of Fame and Inside PR’s Hall of Fame as an All-Star for Investor Relations.
 She has appeared on PRWeek’s PR Power List of the 25 top PR industry leaders and was selected for the 2011 National Association of Corporate Directors Directorship 100.
 Joele is:

-- A Trusted Advisor: For more than 25 years, Joele has been a trusted advisor to her clients.
+For more than 25 years, Joele has been a trusted advisor to her clients.
 She counsels executive teams and Boards of Directors as they manage through some of the most complex and delicate situations in their company’s history.
-Having played a major role in more than 1,000 special situations, Joele understands the impact communications has on a corporate reputation and a company’s ability to achieve its overall business objectives.
+Having played a major role in more than 3,000 M&A transactions and special situations, Joele understands the impact communications has on a corporate reputation and a company’s ability to achieve its overall business objectives.
 While best known for her work on M&A transactions and defending companies against shareholder activism, Joele relishes the notion that over 40 percent of the firm’s clients rely on the firm for ongoing investor and public relations support.

 Earlier in her career Joele served as Vice Chairman of Abernathy MacGregor Frank, where she led the firm’s mergers and acquisitions and crisis communications practices, and as a Managing Director at Ogilvy Adams & Rinehart, a corporate and financial public relations firm.
 Joele spent seven years in AT&T’s treasury department and worked closely with the investment community during the divestiture of the Bell System.
 She began her corporate career as a senior financial analyst at Allied Chemical.
 Before that, Joele specialized in DNA replication as a research biochemist at the State University of New York at Stony Brook.